DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control

-Although, in principle, delay-resolved action-augmented models have complete Markovian observation vectors, the same mid-fusion MLP structure is unable to learn the necessary features for a proper disturbance attenuation within the same amount of training time steps in an end-to-end manner.
-On the other hand, disturbance-augmented models converge much faster by relying on the estimated disturbances coming from the pre-trained DOB.
-Compared to actions $u_k$, estimated disturbances $d_k$ have lower absolute values and a mean that is closer to zero, which facilitates lighter feature extraction.
+Although, in principle, delay-resolved action-augmented models have complete Markovian inputs, in practice, their MLP-based mid-fusion networks struggle to disentangle disturbance-relevant features end-to-end within a fixed training budget.
+In contrast, disturbance-augmented models converge much faster by relying on the normalized, low-variance disturbance estimates.
+Unlike actions $a_k$, estimated disturbances $d_k$ exhibit smaller magnitudes and a zero-centered distribution, which ease feature extraction and stabilize optimization.

-Analogous to \Cref{fig:repr_comp_simpl_real} that shows the performance of the models on the test set at the end of training for a same delayed and disturbed scenario, \Cref{fig:repr_comp_simpl_real_nb} shows the performance of each for a merely same delayed setting excluding the additive disturbances.
-Once again, the disturbance-augmented models show higher cumulative reward and stabilization strength although none of the models have been trained with such non-disturbed settings.
-With the case of no disturbances, the model-based P-IK beats all the trained agents in all the metrics.
-However, its stabilization performance is much lower than the disturbance-augmented models when disturbances exist (\Cref{fig:repr_comp_simpl_real}) due to the lack of an error-integrative action.